-If participants wished, interviewers recorded height and weight measurements on their information leaflet.
+If participants wished, interviewers recorded height and weight measurements on their measurement record card.

-Participants eligible for the biological module were also given a Measurement Record Card which had more information on the measurements and sample that the interviewers administered.
+Participants eligible for the biological module were given the Measurement Record Card for reference.
 If participants had their waist measurement and blood pressure taken then interviewers recorded their results on this card (if the participant wished).
-Prior to 2012 blood pressure results were sent to a participant's GP along with blood sample results if the respondent wished but this is no longer the case.